gjpelletier/EasyMLR/README.md

 - variance  inflation factors (if applicable)
 - plots of predicted vs actual and predicted vs residuals
 - figures showing other diagnostic descriptions of the analysis if applicable (e.g. coefficients vs alpha, MSE vs alpha, AIC and BIC vs alpha)
-- automatic cross-validated optimization of hyperparameters (XGBoost, GradientBoostingRegressor, and SVR)
+- automatic cross-validated optimization of hyperparameters (XGBoost, CatBoost, GradientBoostingRegressor, and SVR)
 - sutomatic standardization of X and output of the scaler (optional)
 - automatic detection and use of GPU for 10x faster computations (XGBoost only)